-The following steps are typically necessary in order to perfect a statutory lien under the Texas Property Code:
+The following steps are typically necessary in order to perfect and file a statutory lien under the Texas Property Code:

 Perform a Property Record Search: Texas Property Code Section 53.054(a)(6) requires the lien affidavit to contain a legally sufficient description of the property sought to be charged with a lien.
 To ensure this requirement is fully satisfied, you should research the Texas Real Property Records and/or the County Appraisal District and obtain the actual legal description of the property.

 Perform a Registered Agent Search: Although the Texas Property Code only requires the lien documents be served on the owner and contractor(s) at their last known address, you should locate their legal Registered Agent through the Texas Secretary of State and/or the Texas Comptroller and ensure that all legal documents are served on their proper legal representatives and placed in the right hands.

 Prepare the Lien Affidavit: A lien is initiated by preparing and filing a “lien affidavit” in accordance with Texas Property Code Section 53.054.
 The lien affidavit must include at a minimum the following information: a sworn statement of the amount owed; the name and last known address of the property owner; a general statement of the work performed and when it was performed; the name and last known address of the contractor who hired you; the name and last known address of the general contractor; a legal description of the property; your mailing and physical address; and a statement identifying when and how all pre-lien notices were sent.
 The lien affidavit is signed before a notary by the person claiming the lien.
 Click here to File A Lien.

 File the Lien Affidavit: After you prepare the lien affidavit, you need to prepare a letter to the county clerk’s office to file the lien affidavit.
 Send the letter, the lien affidavit, and the filing fee to the county clerk’s office where the property is located before the statutory deadline.